Wil3on/mcp/reforger_stats/README.md

 ## License

-This project is licensed under the terms of the [MIT License](../../LICENSE).
+This project is licensed under the terms of the LICENSE.txt

 ## Screenshots